Padmapv28/skill_bridge/ml/README.md

 # ML Module — Resume Parsing & Data Extraction

 Owned by **Member A**.
-Converts uploaded resumes (PDF/DOCX) into structured, validated JSON for downstream use by the backend (Member B) and frontend/matching (Member C).
+Converts uploaded resumes (PDF/DOCX) into structured, validated JSON for downstream use by the backend and frontend/matching.

 ## Architecture